jeremyaza/ejercicios-level/README.md

 **ReactJS** : Refer to https://reactjs.org/ to understand the concepts of ReactJS

 **React Hook Form** : Refer to https://react-hook-form.com/ to understand how to use the Forms

+**ReactJS Popup** : Refer to https://stackblitz.com/edit/reactjs-popup?file=src%2FApp.js to understand the behavior of a popup